Create a custom colour replace component

 export default ColourSelect;

-The above component lists the colours and makes them clickable.
-Note that the tolerance value has been hardcoded to 10.
-Feel free to parameterise that or change it to a different value that suits your needs.
+The component lists colours and makes them clickable.
+The tolerance value is hardcoded to 10.
+Feel free to parameterise that or change it to suit your needs.

 // App.js